Bergenfrundt/hagrid/README.md

 # hagrid
-download and run hagrid.java. see what happens.
+download and run. see what happens.

+click Download ZIP and run hagrid.java